MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 >
 >If you choose not to update the solution and your PC and HoloLens apps, there's no impact.
 >
->Please work with your IT admin to schedule the installation update.
-[See instructions for upgrading the solution](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/guides/upgrade).
+>Please work with your IT admin to schedule the installation update. <a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/upgrade" target="_blank">See instructions for upgrading the solution</a>.

 > [!NOTE]
 > Effective November 2020: